Area-53-Robotics/53D-High-Stakes-Notebook/entries/clamp-2/build.typ

   )
 )

-Today we plan to rebuild the mobile goal clamp and troubleshoot based on what we learned at in our [AREA 53 SCRIMMAGE REFERENCE].
+Today we plan to rebuild the mobile goal clamp and troubleshoot based on what we learned in our #entry-reference(title: "Area 53 Scrimmage", type: "competition", date: datetime(year: 2024, month: 9, day: 28)).
 We replaced the joint and C-channel and started altering the gripping end of the clamp arm.

 == Delegation
 #delegation(
   recurring: [
-    - *Inventory* (Collecting materials):Eric, Anders
+    - *Inventory*: Eric, Anders
-    - *Manufacturing* (cutting pieces to size, cleaning sharp edges): : Makhi, Rory, Anders, Eric
+    - *Manufacturing*: Makhi, Rory, Anders, Eric
     - *Oversight & Quality Control*: Ajibola, Jin
     - *Initial Testing*: Everyone
     - *Programming*: Ishika, Ajibola